PolarGeospatialCenter/setsm_postprocessing_python/README.md

 * Around the edges of the scene, there will almost always be a thin border (with more or less straight internal edges) of bad data with a steep slope up or down from the edges of the scene to the region of good data.
 This border of bad data must be removed before merging.
 * The dark and glossy nature of water, combined with random reflection effects from waves that change randomly between collects, causes areas of water cover in a scene DEM to contain random bad data.
 * Cloud cover (such as opaque "popcorn" clouds) can cause bad data to show up in otherwise good DEMs.
 SETSM has been shown to create decent DEMs when looking through fog and other semi-transparent cloud cover, but they usually have a blanket of error shown as an artificial rough appearance.
 It should also be noted that it is possible for cloud cover to change between stereo collects, though usually the small time difference of ~2 minutes is too small of a window for effects of cloud movement to be apparent.
 * Areas in shadow are generally too dark (too low bit-depth) for SETSM to perform well in its pattern-matching.
-The inside of shadow-covered areas may show up in the DEM with artificial (erroneous) roughness similar to fog-covered areas, and the edges of shadow-covered areas will often show up as a apparent discontinuities (jumps) in the DEM.
+The inside of shadow-covered areas may show up in the DEM with artificial (erroneous) roughness similar to fog-covered areas, and the edges of shadow-covered areas will often show up as apparent discontinuities (jumps) in the DEM.

 To attempt to identify bad data, a filtering method that is based on thresholding of the scene DEM, matchtag, and ortho image (in the OSU-PGC processing scheme, the ortho is always the "left" or first input image to the SETSM program) as follows: